jkimmerling/WGU_openstreetmap/README.md

 ## Important:
 The bulk of the python work was done in the two .py files.
 The jupyter notebook was only used to help present the data.

+## Added info:
+The sample creation python script Udacity wanted me to use did not work, so I am not including it.